Eloy Jiménez Player Props: White Sox vs. Angels

 Angels Pitching Rankings

-- The nine strikeouts per nine innings compiled by the Angels pitching staff ranks 10th in MLB.

-- The Angels have the 15th-ranked team ERA among all MLB pitching staffs (4.10).
+- The Angels have a 4.07 team ERA that ranks 15th among all MLB pitching staffs.

-- The Angels rank 14th in baseball in home runs surrendered (86 total, 1.1 per game).
+- Angels pitchers combine to allow 86 total home runs at a rate of 1.1 per game (to rank 13th in the league).

 © 2023 Data Skrive.
 All rights reserved.